 MBHB U.S.-EU Privacy Shield

-McDonnell Boehnen Hulbert & Berghoff LLP (“MBHB”) is a law firm with an international client base, including a number of clients in the European Union (“EU”).
-In the course of our work with such clients, MBHB may be called upon to collect, review and/or produce materials that may be subject to EU Privacy Laws.
-As such, MBHB has implemented this policy (“Policy”), subject to the Limitations set forth below, in order to ensure that it is complying with the EU Privacy Laws and subject to the U.S.-EU Privacy Shield Framework concerning the transfer of personal data from the EU to the United States.
-With respect to this Policy, MBHB is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
+McDonnell Boehnen Hulbert & Berghoff LLP (“MBHB”) is a law firm with an international client base, including a number of clients in the European Union (“EU”) and Switzerland (“Swiss”).
+In the course of our work with such clients, MBHB may be called upon to collect, review and/or produce materials that may be subject to EU Privacy Laws and Switzerland Privacy Laws.
+As such, MBHB has implemented this policy (“Policy”), subject to the Limitations set forth below, in order to ensure that it is complying with the EU Privacy Laws and Swiss-U.S. Privacy Laws and subject to the U.S.-EU Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework concerning the transfer of personal data from the EU and Switzerland to the United States.
+With respect to this Policy, MBHB is subject to the investigatory and enforcement powers of the U.S. Department of Commerce.

-MBHB’s U.S.-EU self-certification can be found on the Privacy Shield list at: https://www.privacyshield.gov/list
+MBHB’s U.S.-EU and U.S.-Swiss self-certification can be found on the Privacy Shield list at: https://www.privacyshield.gov/list

 MBHB at times collects data that may include personal or sensitive personal information, including human resources information, form its clients for the purposes of complying with requests for information in U.S. or foreign litigation, or for the purposes of preparing information to be submitted during the process of applying for patents in the United States Patent and Trademark Office.
 MBHB may disclose the collected information to: (1) parties to the litigation, (2) the court systems or other judicial or administrative bodies of the United States or a foreign jurisdiction, (3) private arbitral tribunals or other dispute resolution providers, and/or (4) regulatory bodies of the United States.
 During the course of these activities, MBHB may also disclose information to vendors who assist with MBHB activities (e.g. photocopy services).
 MBHB seeks to ensure that its vendors also comply with the Privacy Principles, or, in the alternative, takes measures to further protect the information disclosed.
 To the extent possible, disclosure of confidential or personal information is always governed by a protective order or confidentiality agreement.